bitterhalt/comfy-shell/README.md

 > _02.12.27_

+- [ ] In settings: add option to remember bar state after restart
 - [x] add bluetooth in panel
 - [ ] cleanup the code and make syntax more consistenta
 - [x] add small time stamps to notifications